duken72/codingForDummies/cppFD/README.md

 ### Compiling

+- Compiler will translate the source code from the `.cpp` file to intermediate format, which is `.obj` file
+- Steps:
+  - Preprocess, tokenizing, parsing, etc.
+  - Abstract Syntax Tree

 Example of compiler, object file, binary file, assembly code: [The Cherno](https://youtu.be/3tIqpEmWMLI)

 In reality, use build system, such as [CMake](../cmakeFD/README.md):